dao-duc-tung/fastai-practice/notes/notes.md

 ## Cleaning Data

-- Use FileDeleter to show the top loss images for verifying/deleting them.
+- Use FileDeleter/ImageCleaner to show the top loss images for verifying/deleting them.
 - After cleaning, retrain, it's normal if the model is 0.01% better.
 - It's fine, just make sure we don't have too much noise in dataset.